 - Exploring African-American Identity at the Harvey B. Gantt Center through June 1. .....look here for information

 - North Carolina Musicians: Photographs and Conversations by Daniel Coston is now available at Amazon. .....look here for information

 - The Light Factory has news. .....look here for information

 - Along with outer theatre and movie events, there's an inner theatre of your brain.

 .....Professor Mark Pizzato helps us to understand, look here

 - Forty Schools have registered for the 3rd ANNUAL BLUMEY AWARDS,

 the High School Musical Theater Awards presented by Wells Fargo marking a 100% growth since the Blumenthal Performing Arts popular program’s inception in 2012.

-- The Storefront Theatre is beginning a new season in a new location, and has a new website. .....look here for more information
+- The Storefront Theatre has begun a new season in a new location, and has a new website. .....look here for more information

 A view of the arts in the "style of the moment"